Essential Features in Your Automation Code: A Practical Guide

 SoapUI: SoapUI is an open-source tool for testing REST and SOAP services.
 For more advanced features, consider its commercial counterpart, ReadyAPI.

-Desktop Application Testing Software
+Desktop Application Testing Tools

 Testing desktop applications requires specialized tools.
 Here are two options: